 Very much like a drug hit, the euphoria at the heart of Requiem for a Dream is something you simply can’t turn away from, but the desperation and tragedy either side of it make for a tough watch about a hopeless situation, one that encapsulates the very fabric of substance addiction whilst providing an intricate examination of the subject matter.

 Recommended for you: Bong Joon-ho Directed Films Ranked

-From top to bottom, the Darren Aronofsky filmography is a must-watch, his challenging work offering unique experiences time and time again, and his overall contribution to the form being among the largest of any single filmmaker this century.
-Whether it be Noah or Requiem for a Dream, these timeless entries into the canon of American film will be remembered for decades, but what do you think?
-Let us know your order in the comments below.
+From top to bottom, the Darren Aronofsky filmography is must-watch, his challenging work offering unique experiences time and time again, and his overall contribution to the form being among the largest of any single filmmaker this century.
+Whether it be Noah or Requiem for a Dream, these timeless entries into the canon of American film will be remembered for decades.

 What do you think?
 Is Aronofsky among the most important filmmakers of his generation?
 Which of his films impacted you the most and why?
 Let us know in the comments below, and be sure to follow @thefilmagazine on Facebook and Twitter for more insightful movie lists.